aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 migration, OR [90% HDI] = 8.28 [0.76, 109.1]).

 ## *Chromatic plumage sexual dimorphism predictors*
-Migratory behaviour, shorter breeding season lengths, and a high number of sympatric _Turdus_ species were strongly associated with greater odds of a species having chromatic plumage sexual dimorphism.
+Migratory behaviour, shorter breeding season lengths, and larger numbers of sympatric _Turdus_ species were strongly associated with greater odds of a species having chromatic plumage sexual dimorphism.
 Among predictors of _breeding timing_ models predicting chromatic sexually-dimorphic plumage patches, longer breeding season length was associated with lower odds of a species having a plumage